During my whole fly fishing career, one question I’ve answered the most is, “What are the best fly reels for the money?”

 This reel doesn’t look like it, but it weighs pretty little.
 The machined body is rough and tough, too, and the drag is smooth.
 The power on the drag system may not be a lot, but it is enough to catch small fish without a backlash.
 If you want a reel specific for higher weights, this is the wrong reel.

 Now, the clicking sound is pretty loud, precisely as I like it, and the capacity to hold lines is excellent too.
 What’s not too good is the tiny drag knob that is not at all good for doing its job.
 The handle is also plastic and a little cheap-looking.
-I would have been okay with the plastic if this was a $50 fly reel sold on Walmart, but sadly it isn’t.
+I would have been okay with the plastic if this was a $50 fly reel sold at Walmart, but sadly it isn’t.

 - Vintage looking design